rjspencer/docs/theming.md

 AuthorPhotoUrl
 :	a 130x130 pixel image of the author of the photo or a placeholder if the photo doesn't exist

+StatusId
+:	the ID of the status was posted

 StatusAccountId
 :    the ID of the account that posted this status